existall/SimpleConfig/docs/Build a SectionBinder.md

 Since Order between the binders is important the context will provide the current value as `string` that the former binders has set already.

-In the next page we will learn how to [extend]() SimpleConfig and future features.
+In the next page we will learn how to [Extend](https://github.com/existall/SimpleConfig/blob/master/docs/Extend%20Simple%20Config.md) SimpleConfig and future features.